The Elizabeth City Boys’ Club, circa a million years ago.

 The Kid and I were intensely honored to be diners at the restaurant’s very first chef’s table.
 This is a table set up in the kitchen to watch the food being prepared and talk with the chefs.
 It was only the four of us, Chef Trey and his Chef de Cuisine Kevin Cottrell, The Kid, and me.

 We asked them to choose our menu.
 The very first course was proof of Chef Chrissie’s philosophy: braised, marinated octopus tentacle.
 My child was thrilled.
 I was nervous.
-But I liked it.
-It was cooked perfectly.
-And the flavor was pleasant, and not fishy in the slightest.

 There were two other fish courses and two desserts that almost made me weep with joy (popcorn ice cream on a bed of brown butter powder and maple-bourbon crème brule).